 But instead of wallowing in negativity and moaning how hard teaching is, we’ve got to alter our thinking.

-If we’re going to cope with all of this change, I’ve realised that we must learn to become more adaptable and flexible.
+If we’re going to cope with all of this change, we must learn to become more adaptable and flexible.

-I know teaching is tough, but if we can evolve with the changes that come our way, I think we’ll cope much better.
+I know teaching is tough, but if we can face the challenge of learning to keep up with the changes that come our way, I think we’ll cope much better.

 Related Article: How to Thrive as a Teacher Throughout the Whole School Year